1. We will prioritise a “whole child” approach by placing value on all aspects of the child’s well being:

 We have an itinerant music department where students can learn piano, guitar, drums and ukulele.
 We are hoping to continue developing this department to include more instrument options in the future.

 The yearly programmes being offered build and extend on each other from year to year.
 In year 5 they are developing the essential building blocks, skills and knowledge needed as they progress through Primary School and into College.
-By Year 8 they will have developed an understanding of the five areas of science: Nature of Science, Living World, Material World, Physical World and Planet Earth and Beyond; using their knowledge to build upon learning and integrate it across other aspects of the curriculum, in particular leading into the STEM (Science, Technology, Engineering, Maths) learning areas.
+By Year 8 they will have developed an understanding of the five fundamental areas of science: Nature of Science, Living World, Material World, Physical World and Planet Earth and Beyond.
+Through using their knowledge to build upon learning, Our students are able to integrate their science knowledge across other aspects of the curriculum, in particular leading into the STEAM (Science, Technology, Engineering, Arts, Maths) learning areas.

 Science in the Junior Classrooms is taught through integrated learning with other curriculum areas by classroom teachers.